Whatsapp Icon

 Finding the Right Specialists

 ONJ demands specialized care, often involving a multidisciplinary team including oral surgeons, dentists specializing in oral health, and oncologists.
 Getting referrals from your primary care physician can expedite the process of connecting with the right specialists.
-Additionally, consider researching and reaching out to teaching hospitals or medical centers with dedicated departments for dental surgery and oncology, as they are more likely to have experience with ONJ in cancer patients.
+Additionally, consider researching and reaching out to teaching hospitals or medical centres with dedicated departments for dental surgery and oncology, as they are more likely to have experience with ONJ in cancer patients.

 Exploring Patient Support Programs